He's on Duty: Plot

-Bang Tae-sik is perennially unemployed as he drifts from one job to another, from manual labor to serving coffee.
-His appearance (dark skin and short height), being rather atypical for a Korean is to blame it seems, but best buddy Yong-cheol persuades Tae-sik to make better use of these disadvantages: Desperate and having nothing better to do, he adopts a strange accent and ethnic hat and is reborn as Bang-ga (a twist on his family name) from Bhutan, and immediately lands a job at a chair manufacturing factory.
+Tae-sik is perpetually unemployed, drifting from one job to another, from manual labor to serving coffee.
+His atypical appearance (dark skin and short height), being rather atypical for a Korean, is to blame it seems, but best buddy Yong-cheol persuades Tae-sik to use these disadvantages.
+Desperate and with nothing better to do, he adopts an accent and ethnic hat and is reborn as Bang-ga (a twist on his family name) from Bhutan, and lands a job at a chair manufacturing factory.

 Despite a shaky beginning ― due to his unredeemable clumsiness, rather than doubts about his alleged Bhutani roots that are all too convincing ― Tae-sik gets along with his co-workers, and even starts romancing the lovely Jang-mi from Vietnam.
 He is even voted to become president of a migrant workers labor union and competent Korean language instructor, and joins in a harmonious effort to win a local singing competition for foreigners.

 Tae-sik begins to truly bond with his co-workers but his loyalties are put to the test when Yong-cheol finds a way to swindle their money.